-If you're looking for more adventurous things to do near Austin, you may want to look into canopy tours or ziplining!
-They are awesome!
+If you’re looking for more adventurous things to do in Austin, you may want to look into ziplining!
+Absolutely awesome!

 You’re strapped into a harnass, which is then attached to a cable that spans between two trees, and off you go.
 In a sense, you become a bird… you’ll be flying through the trees!

 Cypress Valley Canopy Tours in Spicewood offers these fun adventures.
 They are a few miles west of Austin on Hwy 71.